pjcunningham/vcf2csv/README.md

 vcf2csv my_contacts.vcf -o ./csv_output
 ```

+---

+## 🤖 Built With Help From ChatGPT

-> ⚙️ Built in collaboration with [ChatGPT Python GPT](https://openai.com/chatgpt), customized as a Python code assistant.
+This project was created in collaboration with [ChatGPT Python GPT](https://openai.com/chatgpt), a customized AI assistant for advanced Python development.
+*Special thanks to GPT for helping transform a messy vCard export into a clean, production-grade command-line tool.*